 Or maybe you don’t even need to migrate.
 You could add to your existing libraries so they target multiple frameworks.

 This is known as “Multi-Targeting:” one package with two (or more) libraries.
 It’s like having a collector’s edition that contains both a DVD and a BluRay disk.
 It’s convenient but difficult to start and maintain.

 You could try an alternative; a method with one library that’s viable in two frameworks.

 This quick is a quick dive into two .NET 6 migration methods: Multi-targeting and what we’ve coined “Bridging,” and how you can implement them to start your NuGet migration!

-A multi-targetting method for migrating your packages means creating a single NuGet package library that contains both versions of said library – e.g. the .NET Framework version and the .NET 6 version.
+A multi-targeting method for migrating your packages means creating a single NuGet package library that contains both versions of the said library – e.g. the .NET Framework version and the .NET 6 version.
 By having them in one folder, it falls on Visual Studio which platform to target.